INTRODUCTION : the goal of this project is to

 make things easier.

-- An image of Raspberry Pi linux system with
+- It will include an image of Raspberry Pi linux

-pre installed AX.25 is saved on a 2.2 GB
+system with pre installed AX.25 saved on a 2.2

 - The whole included development tools, source